Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Emergent SU(2) conformal symmetry in the spin-1/2 Kitaev-Gamma-DM chain

 \subsection{Low energy field theory}

-In this subsection, treating the DM term as a perturbation, we derive the low energy field theory of the model.
-We will consider the $K<0$, $\Gamma<0$ region, which is in the back half of the sphere (not shown in Fig. \ref{fig:phase_KGDM}).
-This region is equivalent with ``Emergent SU(2)$_1$ I" phase in Fig. \ref{fig:phase_KGDM} according to Eq. (\ref{eq:equiv1}).
+In this subsection, by treating the DM term as a perturbation, we derive the low energy field theory of the model in the ``Emergent SU(2)$_1$ I" phase in Fig. \ref{fig:phase_KGDM}.
+We start with a brief review of the emergent SU(2)$_1$ CFT in the Kitaev-Gamma model without DM interaction.